exercism/website-copy/tracks/ruby/exercises/series/mentoring.md

 ### Talking points
 - `each_cons` instead of an iterator `with_index`: In Ruby, you rarely have to write iterators that need to keep track of the index.
-Enumerable has powerful methods that does that for us.
+Enumerable has powerful methods that do that for us.
 - `chars`: Use Ruby's built-in methods instead of implementing it yourself: `chars` instead of `split('')`
 - `attr_reader`: instead of the instance variable (Explained here:)[https://ivoanjo.me/blog/2017/09/20/why-i-always-use-attr_reader-to-access-instance-variables]
 - `private` attr_reader: Following the 'rule' for encapsulation: if it doesn't need to be public, make it private.
 [This link](http://ruby-for-beginners.rubymonstas.org/writing_classes/state_and_behaviour.html) may come in handy for a first introduction.